jank-lang/jank/book/src/reference/error/analyze/invalid-cpp-call.md

 # analyze/invalid-cpp-call
-Invalid C++ call.

-## Additional explanation
-This happens when jank cannot form a valid indirect or generic C++ call, such as a call through a function pointer, functor, or other callable-like value.
+This happens when jank cannot form a valid indirect or generic C++ call.
+That can include calls through function pointers.
+It can also include calls through functors or other callable values.

 ## Mitigations
-Make sure the target is actually callable and that the argument list matches the available call operator or function type.
+Make sure the target is actually callable.
+Make sure the argument list matches an available call operator or function type.